Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Abstract

 \section{Abstract}

-We present a {\em semi-supervised co-analysis\/} method for learning 3D shape styles from {\em projected feature lines\/}, achieving style patch {\em localization\/} with only weak supervision.
-Given a collection of 3D shapes spanning multiple object categories and styles, we perform style co-analysis over projected feature lines of each 3D shape and then backproject the learned style features onto the 3D shapes.
+\rz{We present a semi-supervised co-analysis method for learning 3D shape styles from projective line drawings, achieving style patch localization with only weak supervision.} Given a collection of 3D shapes spanning multiple object categories and styles, we initially perform projective style co-analysis over projective line drawings of each 3D shape and then backproject the learned style features onto the 3D shapes.
 Our core analysis pipeline starts with mid-level patch sampling and pre-selection of candidate style patches.
 Projective features are then encoded via patch convolution.
-Multi-view feature integration and style clustering are carried out under the framework of {\em partially shared latent factor\/} (PSLF) learning, a multi-view feature learning scheme. \kx{PSLF achieves effective multi-view feature fusion by distilling and exploiting consistent and complementary feature information from multiple views, while also selecting style patches from the candidates.} Our style analysis approach supports both unsupervised and semi-supervised analysis.
+Multi-view feature integration and style clustering are carried out under the framework of partially shared latent factor (PSLF) learning, a multi-view feature learning scheme.
+PSLF achieves effective multi-view feature fusion via distilling and exploiting the consistent and complementary information from multiple views, meanwhile selects style patches from the candidates.
+Our style analysis approach supports both unsupervised and semi-supervised analysis.
 For the latter, our method accepts both user-specified shape labels and style-ranked triplets as clustering constraints.
-We demonstrate results from 3D shape style analysis and patch localization as well as improvements over state-of-the-art methods.
-We also present several applications enabled by our style analysis.
+We particularly demonstrate the effectiveness of our method for style analysis and patch localization and clarify improvements over state-of-the-art methods.

 \keywords{Style analysis of 3D shapes, projective shape analysis, semi-supervised learning}